 It is said you can use bias frames for a long period of time once you have them, however, I usually take Bias frames every few weeks or so just to be safe.

 Bias/offset frames were subtracted from my light frames in this photo of the Orion Nebula.

-It is important to mention bias is also included in dark frames.
-As such, it actually is possible to perform accurate calibration without using bias frames.
 For certain cameras, you may find that bias frames are not necessary (as was the case with my ZWO ASI294MC Pro).
 You’ll need to research your particular camera model to find out whether bias frames are recommended or not.

 When shooting with a DSLR, I always include bias frames in the stacking process.
 They are incredibly quick and easy to capture, so I usually capture a brand new set of bias frames for each and every imaging session.